TomasHubelbauer/node-forever/readme.md

 do another session of development, the web app is replaced with each issuance of the `node .` command.

+Command line arguments to the bootstrap process are transparently propagated to the standalone process.

 The app only ever goes down if it crashes, which is desired: apps should crash fast and loud!